-Students are expected to wear complete uniforms at all times to placement including a Key 2 Learning ID badge.
+Students are expected to always wear complete uniforms (if applicable) to placement including a Key 2 Learning College ID badge.
+If the stduent is not required to wear a uniform, the students must dress in a professional manner that reflects a business environment.
 When attending class, please ensure that a smart casual dress attire is maintained.

-- Key 2 Learning College uniform polo (Blue polo with black Key 2 Learning College insignia and blue polo fleece jacket) - Identification badge - Navy or black pants / skirts (loose and comfortable fitting i.e. no jeans, jeggings or tights allowed) - Black, leather, closed in shoes with a low heal - Clean and tidy presentation - Hair below collar tied back - Jewellery removed (wedding band accepted) - Long, acrylic / gel nails and nail polish not permitted on placement - Students who need to wear clothing under their shirts (i.e. for cultural reasons or warmth), need to ensure that it is plain / neutral in colour and must only be worn to the elbow (as per infection control guidelines) - Students who wear a hijab (headscarf) are to ensure that it is either navy / black and is tucked into your shirt (as per infection control guidelines)
+- Key 2 Learning College uniform polo (Blue polo with black Key 2 Learning College insignia and blue polo fleece jacket)

+- Key 2 Learning College scubs

+- Identification badge

+Navy or black pants / skirts (loose and comfortable fitting i.e. no jeans, jeggings or tights allowed)

+- Black, leather, closed in shoes with a low heal - Clean and tidy presentation - Hair below collar tied back - Jewellery removed (wedding band accepted) - Long, acrylic / gel nails and nail polish not permitted on placement - Students who need to wear clothing under their shirts (i.e. for cultural reasons or warmth), need to ensure that it is plain / neutral in colour and must only be worn to the elbow (as per infection control guidelines) - Students who wear a hijab (headscarf) are to ensure that it is either navy / black and is tucked into your shirt (as per infection control guidelines)